 If you have been paying attention, you will have come to the following conclusions:

-Despite the fact that I am an industry professional, I too am left to forever wonder and find that I too am still at the mercy of product labeling and the many claims made by the endless manufacturers of these boat care products.
+Despite the fact that I am an industry professional, I too am left to forever wonder and find that I too am still at the mercy of product labeling and the many claims made by the endless manufacturers of these special "gel coat waxes".
 With that said, I do find myself coming to certain conclusions:

 Boat Waxes: Those of you boat owners out there commonly referred to as "old school", then you very likely have come to accept a quality paste wax as the only way to go when it comes to laying a foundation of protection on the gel coat.